Sinbad the Sailor

 Sinbad the Sailor (/ˈsɪnbæd/; سندباد البحري lit.
 'Sindibād of the Sea') is a fictional mariner and the hero of a story-cycle.
-He is described as hailing from Baghdad during the early Abbasid Caliphate (8th and 9th centuries CE.).
-In the course of seven voyages throughout the seas east of Africa and south of Asia, he has fantastic adventures in magical realms, encountering monsters and witnessing supernatural phenomena.
+He is described as hailing from Baghdad during the early Abbasid Caliphate (8th and 9th centuries CE).
+In the course of seven voyages throughout the seas east of Africa and south of Asia, he has fantastic adventures in magical realms by encountering monsters and witnessing supernatural phenomena.
+His travel cycle was added to the collection of the One Thousand and One Nights.

 Origins and sources

 The tales of Sinbad are a relatively late addition to the One Thousand and One Nights.
 They do not feature in the earliest 14th-century manuscript, and they appear as an independent cycle in 18th- and 19th-century collections.
+It was added in the later manuscripts of the One Thousand and One Nights belonging to the Egyptian branch.
 The tale reflects the trend within the Abbasid realm of Arab and Muslim sailors exploring the world.
 The stories display the folk and themes present in works of that time.
 The Abbasid reign was known as a period of great economic and social growth.
 Arab and Muslim traders would seek new trading routes and people to trade with.
-This process of growth is reflected in the Sinbad tales.
+The process of growth is reflected in the Sinbad tales.
 The Sinbad stories take on a variety of different themes.
 Later sources include Abbasid works such as the "Wonders of the Created World", reflecting the experiences of 13th century Arab mariners who braved the Indian Ocean.